daniel-thompson/pinebook-pro-debian-installer/README.md

 Pinebook Pro - Debian from Scratch
 ==================================

-pinebook-pro-from-scratch is a simple Debian installer for the Pinebook Pro.
+pinebook-pro-debian-installer is an unofficial Debian installer for the Pinebook Pro.
+It is not endorsed by either Debian or Pine Microsystems.

-It is called from-scratch because there is no downloadable image.
-Instead it is a script to build a fresh image from scratch using debootstrap and then runs a few interactive commands to help you customize your install.
+There is no downloadable image, instead it is a script that constructs a fresh image from scratch using debootstrap and then runs a few interactive commands to help you customize your install.

-No default passwords, no bundled software, minimal tuning, and pure upstream debian with the exception of the vendor bootloaders and a custom v5.4 kernel.
+No default passwords, no bundled software, minimal tuning, and uses pure upstream debian (albeit with the exception of the vendor bootloaders and a custom v5.4 kernel).

 Just type `make`.